dominictarr/event-stream/readme.markdown

 `event-stream` creates [0.8 streams](https://github.com/joyent/node/blob/v0.8/doc/api/stream.markdown), which are compatible with [0.10 streams](http://nodejs.org/api/stream.html "Stream").

 >NOTE: I shall use the term <em>"through stream"</em> to refer to a stream that is writable <em>and</em> readable.

+>NOTE for Gulp users: Merge will not work for gulp 4. [merge-stream](https://npmjs.com/merge-stream) should be used.

 ### [simple example](https://github.com/dominictarr/event-stream/blob/master/examples/pretty.js):